superfly/sprites-go/packages/port-watcher/README.md

 4. **Subscription System**:
    - PortWatcher instances subscribe to their PID tree
    - Global monitor notifies relevant subscribers when ports are detected
-   - Deduplication ensures each port is reported only once
+   - Deduplication ensures each address:port combination is reported only once (regardless of PID)

 5. **IPv6 Filtering**:
    - Only monitors localhost (::1) and all interfaces (::) addresses